Marshflair1988/Project-Exam-2-Holidaze/README.md

 ### Profile Management

-- **Avatar Updates**: Both customers and venue managers can update their profile pictures
+- **Avatar Updates**: Both customers and venue managers can update their profile pictures via a modal interface
+- Avatar updates use image URLs (HTTP/HTTPS) - API accepts URL format, not base64
-- Avatar changes are saved to API via `PUT /holidaze/profiles`
+- Avatar changes are saved to API via `PUT /holidaze/profiles/:name` or `PUT /auth/profile`
 - Profile data is fetched from API on component mount
 - Changes persist across sessions via localStorage and API
+- **Delete Account**: Venue managers can delete their accounts from the profile tab (customers can also delete accounts)

 ## API Integration Details